Environmental justice: Building of alternatives to climate change

 In France, numerous Alternatiba events, or villages of alternatives, are providing hundreds of alternatives to climate change and lack of environmental justice, both in order to raise people's awareness and to stimulate behaviour change.
 They have been or will be organized in over sixty different French and European cities, such as Bilbao, Brussels, Geneva, Lyon or Paris.

 North and Central America

+Belize

+Environmental justice movements arising from local conflicts in Belize include: